BIDC Review (2025): Why It is My Go-To Dental Clinic in Bangkok

 I’ve always found it a bit odd that they do this in Thailand for dentist visits, but the amount of detail BIDC puts into their processes brings me peace of mind.

-Once in the chair, the dentist checks your mouth and depending on your case suggests what work—if any—they have to do.
+Once in the chair, the dentist checks your mouth and depending on your case suggests what work, if any, they have to do.

+But like I said earlier, they are very conservative and never do anything that’s not necessary.
 I’ve only had checkups and teeth cleanings at BIDC.
-And the process has always been enjoyable—or at least as enjoyable as visiting the dentist could be.
+And the process has always been enjoyable, or at least as enjoyable as visiting the dentist could be.

 Most of the time, for general teeth cleanings and checkups I was in and out in about an hour.